aryna-yukhnevich/dev/README.md

 **[Optional] Grafana Configuration**:

 If the `grafana_instance` section exists, the Grafana stack will be deployed.
 Otherwhise, it will be skipped.
-- `grafana_vpc_id` - specify the ID of the Amazon VPC where the Grafana instance will be deployed.
+- `grafana_vpc_id` - the Amazon VPC ID where the Grafana instance will be deployed.
 At least 1 public subnet required.
-- `grafana_security_group_id` - specify the ID of the security group that will be associated with the Grafana instance.
+- `grafana_security_group_id` - the security group ID that will be associated with the Grafana instance.
 Inbound access to Grafana’s default HTTP port: 3000 required.

 Additionally, several optional configurations are available to customize the Grafana deployment:
 - `grafana_key_pair_name`: add this parameter and specify the name of the key pair to be associated with the Grafana instance.
 If not provided, a new key pair will be created during the stack deployment.